TomaszRolek/people/README.md

 # people
- simple app with groups and persons
+ simple app with groups and persons - flutter version 3.19.3